C++ architectural preferences

 Code is replicated by the compiler for each type, thus simplifying logic that would otherwise need to account for differences in (size) or (algebra) for two given types.
 (IE, vector multiplication [and float multiplication, for that matter]) is not commutative.
 Allows such issues to be handled by mages practiced at those crafts, and isolates everyone else from needing to care.

-CON: Careless or redundant typing can increase build size for no beneficial decrease in complexity.
+- CON: Careless or redundant typing can increase build size for no beneficial decrease in complexity.
+If the C programmers point at your build size and say "this is why I type-pun", they might be right.
+Flash is cheap, but build sizes still have consequences.

 Lambdas